SrikalaRekapalli/testRepo/README.md

 # testRepo
-This banch is for to test linked template feature
+This banch is for to test push